This article is part of a larger series on How to Do Payroll.

 Step 3: Create your payroll process.
 Determining how and when you pay employees and tax agencies is crucial to creating a standard payroll process.
 You’ll also need to determine how you’ll collect employee payroll forms and documents you need for your records.
 You can opt to process payroll by hand (not recommended), set up an Excel payroll template, or sign up for a payroll service to help you handle your South Dakota payroll.

 Step 4: Have employees fill out relevant forms.
 Every company that hires employees in South Dakota must collect certain forms during the onboarding process.
-Each employee must complete I-9 verification no later than their first day on the job.
+Each employee must complete I-9 verification within their first three days on the job.
 New employees must also have a completed W-4 on file.

 Step 6: Calculate employee gross pay and taxes.
 You’ll need to compute each employee’s total pay, deductions, tax withholdings, etc. You’ll also owe employer taxes that will need to be remitted to the federal government.
 Learn more about how to calculate payroll if you need help.

 Step 7: Pay employee wages, benefits, and taxes.
-Most companies today pay all employees through direct deposit.
-But cash and paper checks are also options.
-South Dakota has a minimum wage of $9.45 per hour, higher than the federal minimum wage of $7.25 per hour.
+Most companies today pay all employees through direct deposit, but cash and paper checks are also options.
+South Dakota has a minimum wage of $9.95 per hour, higher than the federal minimum wage of $7.25 per hour.
 You can pay your federal and South Dakota state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

 Step 9: File payroll taxes with the federal and state government.
 All South Dakota state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the South Dakota Department of Revenue website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules: